 YACHTING.COM TIP: Man Over Board (MOB) is something no sailor wants to experience.
 But when it happens, you need to know how to react quickly and correctly, because lives are at stake.
 Both the skipper and crew are under enormous stress the moment someone falls into the sea, so it is crucial to know the different steps to take and understand your role during a rescue operation.
 Find everything you need to know in Man Over Board (MOB): a step-by-step guide.

 5) Toilets (the head)

 Check that the toilets flush properly and that there is no water leakage around the toilet.
-Find out if there is a fecal tank on board and where the cock is to drain it.
+Find out if there is a waste holding tank on board and where the cock is to drain it.

 6) Water and tanks

 Make sure that water flows and drains well everywhere in sinks and showers.
 Find out where to turn off the water and waste pipes.
 Ask about the location of the water tanks, how and where to switch water tanks (if there are multiple water tanks on the boat)and where the tank filler is.
 Ask if the tanks have been topped up (topping them up can help you determine if they are full).